Braided zesting and its applications: Preliminaries

 A \emph{pivotal structure} on a rigid monoidal category is monoidal natural isomorphism $\psi:\operatorname{Id}_{\cC}\to (-)^{**}$.
 The left and right pivotal traces of an endomorphism $f:X\to X$ are given by

 A rigid monoidal category with a pivotal structure is called \emph{pivotal} monoidal category.

-A \emph{spherical} monoidal category is a pivotal category such that the left and right traces of every endomorphism coincide.
-For spherical categories the left and right trace of an endomorphism $f$ will be denoted simply by $\operatorname{Tr}(f)$.
+A \emph{spherical} fusion category is a pivotal fusion category such that the left and right traces of every endomorphism coincide.
+For spherical fusion categories the left and right trace of an endomorphism $f$ will be denoted simply by $\operatorname{Tr}(f)$.
 The \emph{quantum dimension} or just the \emph{dimension} of an object $X\in \cC$ is $\dim(X)=\operatorname{Tr}(\id_X)$.

 \begin{example} The pointed fusion category $\Vec_G^\omega$ has a canonical pivotal structure given by

 Any other pivotal structure differs from the canonical one by a linear character $\chi:G\to \ku^\times$, given by